isaacHagoel/svelte-dnd-action/README.md

 ### Features
 - Awesome drag and drop with minimal fuss
 - Supports horizontal, vertical or any other type of container (it doesn't care much about the shape)
+- Supports nested dnd-zones (draggable containers with other draggable elements inside)
 - Rich animations (can be opted out of)
 - Touch support (beta)
 - Define what can be dropped where (dnd-zones optionally have a "type")